-HIV Testing – This packet is a compilation of several recent fact sheets and other resources.
+HIV Testing – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets, Web Pages, and Resources

 HIV Testing 101 (CDC) – This is an easy-to-read fact sheet in question-and-answer format.
 The first page is in English, and the second page is in Spanish.

 HIV Testing (HIVinfo) – This fact sheet covers what HIV testing is, why it is important, who should be tested, where to get testing, the types of HIV tests, and confidentiality in HIV testing.
 Also available in Spanish.

 HIV Testing (The Well Project) – This fact sheet provides basic information about HIV testing, including what tests are, why and whom to test for HIV, testing options and when to be tested, getting test results, confidentiality, and self-care.

-HIV Testing (Avert) – This web page links to information about why, when, and how to get tested for HIV, what happens after people receive HIV test results, testing for children and pregnant women, and personal stories about HIV testing.
+HIV Testing (Be in the Know) – This web page links to information about why, when, and how to get tested for HIV, what happens after people receive HIV test results, testing for children and pregnant women, and personal stories about HIV testing.

 HIV Testing in the United States (Kaiser Family Foundation) – This issue brief includes sections with important dates in HIV testing history, testing statistics broken down by race/ethnicity, U.S. testing recommendations and requirements, insurance coverage of HIV testing, testing sites and policies, testing techniques, and what happens after someone receives a positive HIV test result.